senth27/projectrepo/README.md

-"This is an assignment related to GIT concepts"
+"This is an assignment related to GIT concepts.
+Added more contents into this file by colloborator"